Hey there! I'm Rasha.

 I'm a science journalist eager to share stories of the natural world

 I'm a science journalist interested in all things wildlife, environment, and sustainability.
 Nothing makes me happier than geeking out over some good science and translating that excitement into an accessible science story for a large audience.
 I really love stories that weave science, culture, and society together to demonstrate just how connected we are with science and the environment.

-I'm currently working on NPR's daily science podcast, Short Wave.
+I recently finished up a gig with NPR's daily science podcast, Short Wave.
 Before venturing into audio, I worked as a freelance journalist and daily contributor to Smithsonian magazine's Smart News.
 I've also written for Science, Science News for Students, and The Guardian.